-This summer, the Trump administration restarted federal executions, carrying out death penalty sentences for the first time in 17 years.
-Attorney General William Barr had announced the administration’s decision to resume executions more than a year ago—generating outcry among families of incarcerated people, people of faith, advocates, and others who have worked for years to abolish capital punishment on the state and national levels.
+In the summer of 2020, the Trump administration started carrying out death penalty sentences for the first time in 17 years—generating outcry among families of incarcerated people, people of faith, advocates, and others who have worked for years to abolish capital punishment on the state and national levels.

 The resumption of federal executions flies in the face of moral values, common sense, and history.
-For good reasons, the United States has moved steadily away from the death penalty—most recently demonstrated by New Hampshire in 2019 and Colorado in March of this year, which became the 21st and 22nd states, respectively, to abolish the practice (read AFSC’s Arnie Alpert’s essay on ending the death penalty in New Hampshire).
+For good reasons, the United States has moved steadily away from the death penalty—most recently demonstrated by New Hampshire in 2019 and Colorado 2020, which became the 21st and 22nd states, respectively, to abolish the practice (read AFSC’s Arnie Alpert’s essay on ending the death penalty in New Hampshire).

 Here’s why we should all support the call to end federal executions.